kylemsguy/korotaggertool/README.md

 This tool may also be used for tagging streams live, but korotagger allows for collaborative tagging.

 Currently only supports YouTube videos and stream VODs.
-YouTube streams seem to work too, but I haven't done much testing.
+YouTube livestreams seem to work too (and maybe Premieres), but I haven't done much testing.

 ## Try it!
 Try it for yourself at <https://kylezhou.me/korotaggertool/korotaggertool.html>